 Ms. Shweta lives in Sammamish with her husband and two young daughters.

 Ms. Vinita has been at Issaquah Montessori School since 2008, as an assistant teacher in the Cottage classroom.
-She earned Bachelor's degree in business management and a Master's degree in commerce with specialization in finance.
+She earned Bachelor’s degree in business management and a Master’s degree in commerce with specialization in finance.
 Vinita is completing the Early Childhood credential from the Montessori Center for Teacher Education in Bellevue, Washington.

 Ms. Vinita lives in Issaquah with her husband and four-year-old son, who also attends IMS.
 For fun, she plays tennis, reads, travels, knits and cooks.

 She believes that a child grows socially and academically when he or she is in a positive and well-organized environment that follows the Montessori philosophy.
 Montessori makes learning fun and interesting, and grooms children so they are polite, logical and confident.
 Ms. Vinita appreciates the beautifully set-up classrooms and the wonderful staff at IMS.

 Ms. Whitney comes to IMS in the role of co-teacher after 6 years in Montessori classrooms in the role of assistant teacher.
 She just completed her Montessori Early Childhood training at the Montessori Education Institute of the Pacific Northwest.
 She holds a Bachelor’s degree in Marketing from Simpson College in Iowa.